silentorb/marloth-story/books/fairytale/part3.md

 clouded by fading dreams, both good and ill, but mostly ill.
-As he looked about the room, he had a growing apprehension that he ought to be very scared, and that even though he currently was not scared in the slightest, it would be only a matter of time before the emotion caught up to him in full.
+As he looked about the room, he had a growing apprehension that he ought to be very scared, and that even though he currently was not scared in the slightest, it was only a matter of time before the fear caught up to him in full.
 He was in a foreboding place, with foreboding memories clinging to him.
 The sort of memories people try to forget.

 He clumsily climbed out of bed.
 He felt as though he hadn't used his feet in ages.
 Carefully, he hobbled over to the mirror for a closer look.
-It was large enough that it covered most of the wall, and there were a few cracks running along it diagonally, greatly distorting the room he saw through it.
+It was large enough that it covered most of the wall, and there were a few cracks running along it diagonally, subtly distorting the room he saw through it.
 He raised his hand and waved at the boy.
 The boy waved back.
 He began to hop up and down.
 The boy likewise, hopped up and down.
-And yet something was telling him that they weren't quite the same.
-For one thing, he just couldn't imagine himself making the sort of face the other boy was.
+The reflection mirrored him yet somehow he felt like the reflection and he weren't quite the same.
+For one thing, he just couldn't imagine himself making the sort of face the other reflection was.
 It was too ... well ... *wicked*.

 Suddenly, the reflection lunged forward. *"BOO!"*